Road Island (album)

 Road Island is the fifth and final album by Ambrosia, released in 1982 on Warner Bros.
 Records.
-The album marks the band's return to their progressive rock roots and was produced by James Guthrie.
+Produced by James Guthrie, the album marks the band's return to their progressive rock roots.

 Despite positive reviews from critics, the album was a commercial disappointment, peaking at #115 on the Billboard 200.
 "How Can You Love Me" only managed to reach #86 on the Billboard Hot 100, while "For Openers (Welcome Home)" peaked at #44 on the Mainstream Rock charts.